batiste/sprite.js/README.rst

     sprite.reverseXVelocity()  // apply the horizontal xv velocity negatively sprite.reverseYVelocity()  // apply the vertical yv velocity negatively

-    sprite.isPointIn(x, y) // return true if the point (x, y) is within
-                           // the sprite surface (angles don't affect this function)
+    sprite.isPointIn(x, y)      // return true if the point (x, y) is within the sprite surface

-    sprite.collidesWith(sprite) // return true if the sprite is in
-                                // collision with the other sprite (angles don't affect this function).
+    sprite.collidesWith(sprite) // return true if the sprite is in collision with the other sprite

     sprite.collidesWithArray([sprites]) // Search in  an array of sprite for a colliding sprite.
                                         // If found, a sprite is returned.